ryanfortner/ryanfortner.github.io/docs/about-me.md

 My distro of choice is Debian, but I am a huge fan of Manjaro and Arch Linux even though I'm a beginner to them!

-When not programming, I enjoy solving sudoku puzzles (btw check out this awesome [sudoku solver](https://github.com/RedHeadphone/sudoku-solver)!), and listening to lo-fi music.
+When not programming, I enjoy solving sudoku puzzles and listening to lo-fi music.
 I also love the outdoors, one of my favorite things to do is watch the sun set :)

 My distro of choice is Debian, but I am a huge fan of Manjaro and Arch Linux even though I'm a beginner to them!